 Unfortunately, I know quite a few people who received surgery but had no idea what to expect afterwards.
 They were taken aback by the pain levels and lengthy recovery.

 My ultimate goal of this article is to help you make the best decision for yourself.

 As a precursor, I’m not here to demonize surgery.
 Joint replacements can absolutely be successful if you are appropriate for one.
 Conservative treatment does not work for everyone.
 But I do know some who felt they had no other way out and opted for surgery without proper preparation or knowledge of recovery– this can negatively impact the success of the joint.

 Surgery is necessary in some situations but what I want you to know that it is not inevitable for all osteoarthritis.
 When deciding on a joint replacement, it is important to consider all factors.

 Going through these following questions can give you some clarity on your decision.
 Instead of feeling overwhelmed, we want you to feel confidence in this decision.
 Consider the following:

-Three questions to ask yourself before deciding on a joint replacement
+FIVE questions to ask yourself before deciding on a joint replacement

 1. How severe is your pain?